Scrub Daddy Shark Tank Update – Shark Tank Season 4

 During the pitch, Lori Greiner asked Aaron where Scrub Daddy had been sold so far.
 To her surprise, he revealed it was only in five local supermarkets in Philadelphia, but it had also done three separate successful airings on QVC.
 Aaron added that he owned the Scrub Daddy domain name, secured a trademark, held one patent, and had two more pending.

-Scrub Daddy is one of the most successful Shark Tank businesses.
-The Scrub Daddy sponge changes its texture based on the water temperature, becoming soft in warm water and firm in cold water.
+Scrub Daddy is one of the most successful Shark Tank businesses of all time.
+The moment water hits the Scrub Daddy sponge, it transforms: firm in cold water for tough scrubbing, soft in warm water for delicate cleaning.
 The FlexTexture foam material used in the product makes it long-lasting.

 The design stands out with the yellow-colored smiling face, which isn’t just cute but also functional.
 The eyes provide grip for fingers, and the mouth cleans utensils easily.
 Other features of Scrub Daddy include: